tawi1/DotsTrafficCity/docs/source/roadSegment.rst

 How To Customize
 ------------

-By default `RoadSegment` contains :ref:`RoadSegmentCreator <roadSegmentCreator>` component which can be used to customize a segment.
+By default, `RoadSegment` contains :ref:`RoadSegmentCreator <roadSegmentCreator>` component that can be used to customize a segment.

 Main Components